 Our PrimeOn hand care range is proudly manufactured locally in Australia.
 We are registered with the official Australian Made Campaign Ltd., a not-for-profit established by the Australian Chamber of Commerce & Industry to promote Australian-made products.
 Our glove and protective apparel products are manufactured offshore.

 Occupational latex allergies are estimated to effect 8% to 17% of individuals, and are a serious concern for workers, and the wider population.
 Allergies occur in response to exposure to latex proteins, naturally-occurring substances found in all natural latex products, and can develop over time due to continuous and long-term exposure.
 Reactions are classified into three categories: type I reactions are serious and severe, including the potential for anaphylaxis to occur; type IV reactions can result in itching, irritation and a rash that spreads over the body; irritant contact dermatitis (ICD) results in dry, itchy and irritated skin which without treatment can progressively deteriorate.
 In order to avoid the potential for allergic reactions to latex, it is recommended that all professionals switch to nitrile gloves as an alternative, which are free from latex proteins.
+For further information, please visit our Skin Reactions to Gloves page.

 No, all examination gloves are single-use products only.
 According to NHMRC guidelines, gloves must be changed between episodes of care for different patients and between care of different patient body sites.
 This ensures that infection is not transmitted between patients, or across body sites of the patient.
 These guidelines also apply for fields outside of healthcare, as re-using gloves in all settings can transfer potentially harmful bacteria, chemicals or other foreign matter from product to product, or from product to customer.

 While our GloveOn® range does include latex gloves, we also provide a range of nitrile and vinyl examination gloves which are certified natural rubber latex free, and also free from potentially allergy-causing latex proteins.
+For further information and a comparison on different types of gloves, please visit our Glove Materials page.

 Advances in technology have led to the development of powder-free gloves, gloves that are so flexible and stretchy that no donning agent is needed.